 Sure, Apple doesn’t owe me anything.
-I’m sure they’ll survive selling to stockholm syndrome fanboys and people who have to have the thinnest shiniest gadget.
 But still, it feels like I’ve lost a friend.
-I miss the excitement of wondering what would be announced at the next Apple event; now I know it’ll just be more locked down iOS crap I have no interest in.
+I miss the excitement of wondering what would be announced at the next Apple event; now it’s always more locked down iOS stuff I have no interest in.

 As for the argument that if Apple hadn’t become closed and proprietary in order to survive, I’d be running Windows 7… well, if OS X goes down the same route as iOS, I’ll be running Linux anyway.
 You don’t save something by destroying it, and the open and creative hacker culture was what made the Mac interesting.